-We first analyze the results by incorporating local interactions in the temporal model.
-The focus of this work is to study the impact of fear in the presence of additional food sources.
-So, we choose the additional food source $\omega$ as the bifurcation parameter.
-Now, Turing instability is one of the main factors studied in the reaction-diffusion model, which helps to find non-homogeneous stationary patterns.
-For finding such Turing instability, the coexisting homogeneous steady-state has to be locally asymptotically stable.
+Now, we analyze the results by incorporating the fear effect through local interactions in the temporal model.
+This work focuses on studying the impact of fear in the presence of additional food sources.
+So, we choose the fear level $\omega$ as one of the bifurcation parameters.
 In our temporal model, there exists two Hopf bifurcation thresholds $\omega_{[H_1]}$ and $\omega_{[H_2]}$.
-The stable coexisting equilibrium point is found when $\omega$ lies outside these thresholds, and the system shows periodic dynamics inside these thresholds [see Fig. \ref{fig:3}(d)].
+The stable coexisting equilibrium point is found when $\omega$ lies outside these thresholds, and the system shows periodic dynamics inside these thresholds [see Fig. \ref{fig:3d}].
 We first focus on the temporal Hopf stable domain $\omega>\omega_{[H_2]}$.

 For a fixed $\omega$, we obtain the Turing bifurcation threshold $d_{1[c]}$, and we plot this set of Turing bifurcation thresholds for a set of parameter values of $\omega$ in the $\omega$-$d_{1}$ plane, which is shown in Figure \ref{fig:5}.
 We have plotted the Turing curve and temporal Hopf curve here, which intersect each other, and they divided the region into four sub-regions.
 Pure Turing domain $(R_{1})$ and homogeneous solution $(R_{4})$ lie on the right of the second Hopf curve $\omega=\omega_{[H_2]}$, below and above the Turing curve, respectively.
 On the other hand, there is another Turing domain $(R_{5})$ and homogeneous solution $(R_{6})$ exist left to the first Hopf curve $\omega=\omega_{[H_1]}$, below and above Turing curve respectively.
 The bottom region $(R_{2})$ between the two temporal Hopf curves is the Turing-Hopf domain, while the upper region $(R_{3})$ is the Hopf domain.
 Here, we have mainly chosen the values of $\omega$ and $d_{1}$ from $R_{1}, R_{2}, R_{3}$ and $R_{4}$ domains as the other two regions $R_{5}$ and $R_{6}$ will show the same dynamical nature as $R_{1}$ and $R_{4}$ respectively.